-- (I) "Bypass" means the intentional diversion of waste streams from any portion of a treatment facility. - (ii) "Severe property damage" means substantial physical damage to property, damage to the treatment facilities which causes them to become inoperable, or substantial and permanent loss of natural resources which can reasonably be expected to occur in the absence of a bypass.
+- (I) "Bypass" means the Intentional diversion of waste streams from any portion of a treatment facility. - (ii) "Severe property damage" means substantial physical damage to property, damage to the treatment facilities which causes them to become inoperable, or substantial and permanent loss of natural resources which can reasonably be expected to occur in the absence of a bypass.
 Severe property damage does not mean economic loss caused by delays in production. - (2) Bypass not exceeding limitations.
 The Permittee may allow any bypass to occur which does not cause effluent limitations to be exceeded, but only if it is for essential maintenance to assure efficient operation.
-Bypass of WWTP sand filters due to exceeded.
-Bypass of WWTP Tank 79D-63 in order to impound off-spec wastewater so as to prevent a negative impact to the activated sludge treatment is an acceptable bypass, provided the effluent limitations to be exceeded.
-These bypasses are not subject to the provisions of paragraphs (3) and (4) of this section. - (3) Notice - (I) Anticipated bypass.
+Bypass of WWTP sand filters due to excess hydraulic loading to the sand filters is an acceptable bypass, provided the effluent does not cause effluent limitations to be exceeded.
+Bypass of WWTP Tank 79D-63 in order to impound off-spec wastewater so as to prevent a negative impact to the activated sludge treatment is an acceptable bypass, provided the effluent does not cause effluent to the activated sludge not subject to the provisions of paragraphs (3) and (4) of this section. - (3) Notice - (I) Anticipated bypass.
 If the Permittee knows in advance of the need for a bypass, it shall submit prior notice, if possible at least ten days before the date of the bypass. - (ii) Unanticipated bypass.
 The Permittee shall submit notice of an unanticipated bypass as required in Standard Condition 12(e) of this Permit (24-hour notice).
 In the event that notice shall be given outside of business hours, the permittee shall contact the Illinois Emergency Management Agency at 800-782-7860. - (4) Prohibition of bypass.
 Bypass is prohibited, and the IEPA may take enforcement action against a Permittee for bypass, unless: - (I) Bypass was unavoidable to prevent loss of life, personal injury, or severe property damage; - (ii) There was no feasible alternatives to the bypass, such as the use of auxiliary treatment facilities, retention of untreated wastes, or maintenance during normal periods of equipment downtime.
 This condition is not satisfied if adequate back-up equipment should have been installed in the exercise of reasonable engineering judgment to prevent a bypass which occurred during normal periods of equipment downtime or preventive maintenance; and - (iii) The Permittee submitted notices as required under Standard Condition 12(e) of this Permit. - (5) Emergency Bypass when discharging, shall be monitored daily for parameters listed on Page 3 for outfall 002.
 The Permittee shall submit the monitoring results on Discharge Monitoring Report forms using one such form for each month in which bypassing occurs.
 The Permittee shall specify the number of discharges per month and the duration in days of each discharge that occur in the comments section of the DMR form.
 The Permittee shall report the average and maximum concentration values for the parameters listed on Page 3 for outfall 002 on the DMR form.